laurikari/exfilguard/README.md

 4. Allowed requests are proxied upstream with pooled TCP/TLS clients; denied requests receive a 403 and a structured log entry.

+## Security

+ExfilGuard controls what outbound traffic is allowed and logs everything for review.
+It blocks requests to destinations not on your allow list and records any blocked attempts.

+### What it does and doesn't do

+**Does:**
+- Block outbound requests to hosts/paths you haven't allowed
+- Log all traffic (allowed and blocked)
+- Drop slow or stalled connections via timeouts

+**Doesn't:**
+- Inspect request or response bodies
+- Stop data from leaving through allowed destinations
+- Detect compromised clients misusing allowed routes

+### Defense in depth

+The proxy doesn't fully trust clients or upstreams.
+Malformed requests, slow connections, and oversized headers/bodies are rejected early.
+Parsing is strict and policy checks run before any upstream connection is made.
+The goal is that a misbehaving or malicious client can't bypass rules or degrade the proxy for others.

+### Hardening tips

+- Use the `.deb` package for production—it creates a dedicated user and sets sane defaults.
+- Run as a non-root user and only listen on the interfaces you need.
+Put a firewall in front.
+- Lock down `ca_dir` with strict file permissions.
+Back up and rotate the CA files regularly.
+- Review timeout and size limits for your setup (see `docs/configuration.md`).
+- Set `max_request_body_size`, `max_request_header_size`, and
+  `max_response_header_size` to reasonable values.
+- Leave `allow_private_upstream = false` unless you need to reach private IPs.
+- Treat logs and metrics as sensitive—they contain internal hostnames and can reveal unusual traffic patterns.

 ## Limitations

 - WebSocket and HTTP/1.1 Upgrade flows are not supported; upstream `101 Switching Protocols`